MicrosoftDocs/ATADocs/ATADocs/Understand/ata-architecture.md

 In order to work with ATA, make sure of the following:

 ### Port mirroring
-If you are using ATA Gateways, set up port mirroring from each of your domain controllers in the Active Directory forest being monitored, or use a network TAP.
-If only some, but not all, of your domain controllers have port mirroring enabled to ATA, detection will be less effective.
+If you are using ATA Gateways, you have to setup port mirroring for the domain controllers that will be monitored and set the ATA Gateway as the destination using the physical or virtual switches.
+Another option is to use network TAPs.
+ATA will work if some but not all of your domain controllers are monitored, but detections will be less effective.

-While port mirroring sends all the domain controller network traffic to the ATA Gateway, only a very small percentage of that traffic is then sent, compressed, to the ATA Center for analysis.
+While port mirroring mirrors all the domain controller network traffic to the ATA Gateway, only a very small percentage of that traffic is then sent, compressed, to the ATA Center for analysis.

 Your domain controllers and the ATA Gateways can be physical or virtual.
 For more information, see [Configure port mirroring](/advanced-threat-analytics/Plan-Design/configure-port-mirroring) .